An Honest Assessment for Residential Remodelers and Commercial GCs

 Where Jobber Falls Short for General Contractors

 The gaps identified below are genuine operational limitations, not minor inconveniences.
 Whether they matter to your specific GC operation depends on which ones affect workflows you actually need to manage at volume.
-For some GC profiles, none of these gaps significantly impact daily operations.
-For others, one or two of them is a fundamental mismatch that defines which platform is right for the business.

 No Formal Change Order Workflow — The Defining Limitation